 Woking Hospice was opened in December 1996 to provide palliative care and support for patients and their families living in central Surrey.
-The Hospice is situated in Hill View Road on the edge of Woking town.
+Until 23 May 2017 it was located in Hill View Road on the outskirts of Woking town, but has now moved to our new state-of-the-art facility in Goldsworth Park Centre, Woking.

 Sam Beare Hospice, located at Clive House in Weybridge, is the base for our team of Community Nurses, who provide care and support to our patients and their families in Weybridge and the surrounding areas.